 The CCP's inability to win the hearts and minds of the people has become acute.
 Has the propaganda poster become obsolete?
 Has it become a medium that is identified mainly with a period when the lives of the Chinese were dominated by political struggles?
 It is certain that the propaganda that called for class struggle, for grasping the key link, or for obedience, no longer has any effects.
-The public perceives politics as irrelevant, dead and uninteresting.
+The public perceives politics is irrelevant, dead and uninteresting.
 Government prescriptions about how to lead one's life are considered old-fashioned, out of touch with reality and boring.
 Commercialism and consumerism are very much alive.
 And the quality of the posters falls short of the increasingly high design standards that are applied in advertising.
 On the other hand, posters have been used with some success to create environmental awareness and to correct problems related to public morality and civic virtue.
-They now provide public service and information contents, as the SARS posters in 2003 did, or focus on neutral subjects such as the Beijing Olympics 2008 or the government-sponsored concept of a "harmonious society".
+They now provide public service and information contents, as the SARS posters in 2003 did, or focus on neutral subjects such as the Beijing Olympics 2008.

 Not much is left of a genre that once was intended to inspire the Chinese people, to mobilise them, and to point them the way to a future Communist utopia.
-Political posters are still available, but until fairly recently, only collectors from China and the West seemed to be interested in them.
+Political posters are still available, but only collectors from China and the West are interested in them.
 The images that once defined the way China looked have disappeared.